ankitbit/Introduction-to-Econometrics/orientation.md

 ## 1. Introduction
+Welcome!
+This tutorial will walk you through the most crucial and relevant steps that a data scientist at Cien has to perform when beginning development at Cien.

 ## 2. Data Science tools, platforms and practices
 At Cien, we are engaged with a variety of tools and techniques for making the data science processes as exciting as possible while yielding the best on time.
 In this regard, we would like to introduce you to following tools-